rtgill82/nsis-printer/README.rst

  Usage: ``${AddPrinterDriver} INIFILE RET``

 Adds a printer driver defined by ``INIFILE``.
-The Driver INI file format is documented under `Driver INI File Documentation`_.
+The driver INI file format is documented under `Driver INI File Documentation`_.
 If an error occurs ``0`` is returned and the error message remains on the stack.